GoogleCloudPlatform/gke-enterprise-demo/elasticsearch/Elasticsearch-Upgrade.md

 This example was tested using Elasticsearch version `6.2.4` and upgrading to version `6.3.1`.
-If you wish to use different versions, make sure the desired versions are available in the [Pires docker images](https://quay.io/repository/pires/docker-elasticsearch-kubernetes?tab=tags) listing.
+If you wish to use different versions, make sure the desired versions are available in the [Elasticsearch docker images](https://www.docker.elastic.co/#elasticsearch) listing.

 The manifests used to build and upgrade the Elasticsearch cluster are based on the [Pires docker-elasticsearch-kubernetes repo](https://github.com/pires/docker-elasticsearch-kubernetes) with several improvements